zvxzdx/runeforge-wiki-ru/core-guides/downloadable-assets.md

 - [Google Drive Link *External Link*](https://drive.google.com/drive/folders/1yeAYQjAJuYkzaXJdVWP6GL7NO31r2-Vp)
 {.links-list}
 ## Splash art, In-game circle and square templates
-Splash art, in-game circle and square templates that have the shadow border made close to the one that Riot skins have.
+Splash art, in-game circle and square templates that have the shadow border made as close to the one that Riot skins have.
 If you wish to know how to use these templates click on [this link](/core-guides/downloadable-assets/champion-templates).
 Provided by **bud**
 - [Photoshop Templates*Mediafire Link*](https://www.mediafire.com/folder/qb3kuw3ypwmq1/Photoshop_champion_templates)